AriFordsham/GHCWiki/sebastian-and-simon.md

 ## Issues

-- #17270: `Origin` annotations should be consistent about TH
-  - Faintly related: #14838, #14899.
-Should we warn about TH?
-Probably guard it behind a flag.
-Off by default?
-SG thinks so.
-This code is generated potentially in another library by a different user.
-Also compiler performance

 ## Epics

-- Paper
-  - Type-set checking function
-  - Commit to syntax for Delta
-    - Like in the presentation: Have a "value set" that is a refinement of the type of the value vector, Delta ::= { Gamma | Constraints }
-  - Gamma binds only match vars.
-This implies that Constraint trees have the notion of scoping, like list comprehensions
-  - Having the condensed form `Redundant | Inaccessible | Reachable` is inconsequential, because then we need to concern `pmcheck` with inhabitation testing (\cup_C and \cup_D, for example), when in the rest of the checking function we don't test for inhabitants eagerly.
-I think we should commit to either early or late inhabitation testing, not this in-between stuff.
-Also we need the Covered set for long distance info anyway.
-But where should we attach Gamma then?
-To the ClauseResult triple?
-To the incoming uncovered set?
-Both need it.
-But for `pmcheck` we can just take Gamma as a parameter, so we should be fine.
-But also Gamma is specific to each theta.
-Yuck!!!
 - Think about how to fix "regression" in T11822
   - SG bets a smart `CoreMap` would do
 - Maybe pattern-match check typed TH quotations?
 SG doesn't think this is a good idea, because they might not even end up in that form in spliced code.